ZebraDevs/Zebra-Iota-Edge-SDK/README.md

 * **[Identity Enabler](./identity-enabler)**.
 Provides all the scaffolding structured around reference applications that facilitate the creation of solutions that exploit [IOTA  Decentralized Identities](https://files.iota.org/comms/IOTA_The_Case_for_a_Unified_Identity.pdf) in different domains (Personal identity and health passports, Organizational Identities and Device Identities in the Global Trade and Supply Chain domain).

 * **EPCIS 2.0 Enabler**.
 Adds the capability to record [GS1 EPCIS 2.0](https://github.com/gs1/EPCIS) events directly from Zebra Devices.
-Those events can be stored on distributed datastores and anchored immutably to the IOTA Distributed Ledge.
+Those events can be stored on distributed datastores and anchored immutably to the IOTA Distributed Ledger.
 As a result, supply chain participants, in combination with the Identity Enabler, can share authenticated, trusted, verifiable and immutable data about business processes. *(This enabler will come out in Q2 2022)*.

 ## Prerequisites